 Q: Am I automatically admitted into my major?

 Yes.
-If you are admitted to Mills, as one of the final steps in the admission process, you will be asked to officially declare your major: business administration; English; ethnic studies; interdisciplinary studies; politics, economics, policy, and law; or sociology.
+If you are admitted to Mills, as one of the final steps in the admission process, you will be asked to officially declare your major: English; ethnic studies; interdisciplinary studies; politics, economics, policy, and law; or sociology.

 Q: Can I provide extra material to support my candidacy?